chargehound/chargehound-java/README.md

  2. Bump the version number in `gradle.properties`.
  3. Bump the version number in the `Chargehound` class in `Chargehound.java`.
  4. Bump the version number in this README.
+ 5. Deploy the Jar to the Maven central repository with `gradle clean build uploadArchives`

  // TODO: the rest of the steps